 Horseshoes will no longer be offered as a National Senior Games event starting in 2020.

-1. Horseshoes are available for those unable to bring their own.
+1. Horseshoes are not available for those unable to bring their own.

 1. Format will be a 100 shoe pitch.